cgarciae/treex/README.md

 ```

 ## Status
-At the moment Treex is a proof of concept for what a Pytree-based Module system for JAX could look like.
-Testing is needed to find bugs and potential issues, however, since Treex layers are numerically equivalent to Flax this borrows some maturity and yields more confidence over its results.
+Treex is in an early stage, things might brake between versions but we will respect semanting versioning.
+While more testing is needed, since Treex layers are numerically equivalent to Flax this borrows some maturity and yields more confidence over its results.
 Feedback is much appreciated.

 **Roadmap**:
 - [x] Finish prototyping core API
 - [ ] Wrap all Flax Linen Modules
-- [ ] Document public API
+- [x] Document public API
-- [ ] Create documentation site
+- [x] Create documentation site

 ## Getting Started